natarajan-chidambaram/RABBIT/README.md

 ## How it works
 RABBIT accepts a GitHub contributor name (login name) and/or a text file of multiple login names (one name per line).
 It requires a GitHub API key if more than 15 queries are required to be made per hour.
 First, the tool checks whether the login name corresponds to a valid existing GitHub contributor and returns **invalid** otherwise.
-If the login name corresponds to a GitHub App (based on the login name ending with [bot] and the Bot type returned by a call to the GitHub Users API), the tool directly determines the type as **bot** without even querying their events.
+If the login name corresponds to a GitHub App (based on the Bot type returned by a call to the GitHub Users API), the tool directly determines the type as **bot** without even querying their events.
+Similarly, if the login name corresponds to an organisation account (based on the Organization type returned by a call to the GitHub Users API), the tool directly determines the type as **organisation** without even querying their events.
 For the remaining login names, BIMBAS will determine the type of contributor as **bot**, **human** or **unknown** after the following steps.
 The first step consists of extracting the latest public events performed by the contributor in GitHub, using one or more queries to the GitHub Events API.
 If the number of events retrieved is less than the required threshold the prediction will be **unknown** due to a lack of data.